GregoryPauwelsGP/ReCAP_handson/README.md

 We’ll now define two services:
 •	AdminService — For administrators to manage Books and Authors.
-•	CatalogService — For users to browse and order books under /browse.
+•	CatalogService — For users to browse and order books.

 Create the following files: